Adams Stirling PLC

 (3) An association shall be entitled to recover reasonable costs and expenses, including reasonable attorney's fees, in a successful action to enforce its rights under this section.

 Inspection Location.
 Records must be made available at the association's onsite business office or, if there is none, at a mutually agreed upon location.
-If the parties cannot agree on a location or if the member submits a request for copies of specifically identified records, the association may copy the documents and mail them to the member.
+If the parties cannot agree on a location or the member submits a request for copies of specifically identified records, the association may copy the documents and mail them to the member.
 (Civ.
 Code § 5205(c).)
-During the inspection process, records remain under the association's custody and control.
+Records remain under the association's custody and control during the inspection process.
 Members do not have a right to remove, alter, or destroy corporate records.

 Right to Designate Agent.
 Members may designate another person, agent, or attorney to inspect records.
 The member shall make the designation in writing.
 (Civ.
 Code § 5205(b), Corp.
 Code § 8311.)

 Bylaw Limitations.
-Inspection rights cannot be limited by contract or by the association's articles or bylaws.
+Inspection rights cannot be limited by contract, the association's articles of incorporation, or bylaws.
 (Corp.
 Code § 8313.)

 Director Rights.
-See Director's Right to Inspect Records
+See Director's Limited Right to Inspect Records

-Sometimes owners mix requests for information with requests for records.
-The Davis-Stirling Act provides for an owner's right to inspect books and records but does not create an obligation that associations compile information.
-For example, if an owner were to request a list of all parking violations for the past three years, the association is not required to comb through its files and create a list.
-If a list already exists, the association could produce it (minus any personal information that might be in the document), although it is not required to do so since the list is not part of the statutorily authorized "books and records" associations are required to produce.
+Sometimes, owners mix requests for information with requests for records.
+The Davis-Stirling Act provides an owner's right to inspect books and records but does not create an obligation that associations compile information.
+For example, if an owner requests a list of all parking violations for the past three years, the association is not required to comb through its files and create a list.
+If a list already exists, the association could produce it (minus any personal information that might be in the document).
+However, it is not required to do so since the list is not part of the statutorily authorized "books and records" associations must produce.

 Records Subject to Review